mjirik/teigen/user_manual.md

      * `last_element_can_be_smaller`:

-# Outputs:
+# Outputs

+Output measurement on screen or in `.yaml` or `.csv` file:
-length [mm]: analytically computed total length of actually generated cylinders (i.e., the distance between the endpoints of the cylinder axis) within the ROI volume [mm^3]: analytically computed total volume of actually generated objects within the ROI; this includes both the volume of the cylinders and the volume of the hemispheres surface [mm^2]: analytically computed total surface of actually generated objects with the ROI; this includes both the surface of the cylinders and the surface of the hemispheres area volume [mm^3]: total volume of ROI count []: total number of objects actually generated within the ROI numeric volume [mm^2]: numerically computed total volume of actually generated objects within the ROI; this includes both the volume of the cylinders and the volume of the hemispheres; The calculation is based on surface triangulation of the parametrically defined objects.
+* length [mm]: analytically computed total length of actually generated cylinders (i.e., the distance between the endpoints of the cylinder axis) within the ROI
+* volume [mm^3]: analytically computed total volume of actually generated objects within the ROI; this includes both the volume of the cylinders and the volume of the hemispheres
+* surface [mm^2]: analytically computed total surface of actually generated objects with the ROI; this includes both the surface of the cylinders and the surface of the hemispheres
+* area volume [mm^3]: total volume of ROI
+* count []: total number of objects actually generated within the ROI
+* numeric volume [mm^2]: numerically computed total volume of actually generated objects within the ROI; this includes both the volume of the cylinders and the volume of the hemispheres; The calculation is based on surface triangulation of the parametrically defined objects.
 Cylinder and spheres primitives are connected into one object using vtkBooleanOperationPolyDataFilter (http://hdl.handle.net/10380/3262) and volume is measured using the vtkMassProperties.

-.  using the……..algorithm.
-numeric surface [mm^2]: numerically computed total surface of actually generated objects within the ROI; this includes both the surface of the cylinders and the surface of the hemispheres; The calculation is based on surface triangulation of the parametrically defined objects using the……..algorithm. length d. [mm^-2]: the length density of the actually generated cylinders i.e., the analytically computed length per volume of the ROI volume d. []: the volume density (or volume fraction) of the actually generated objects (including cylinders and hemispheres) i.e., the analytically computed volume per volume of the ROI surface d. [mm^-1]:  the surface density the actually generated objects (including cylinders and hemispheres) i.e., the analytically computed surface per volume of the ROI
+* numeric surface [mm^2]: numerically computed total surface of actually generated objects within the ROI; this includes both the surface of the cylinders and the surface of the hemispheres; The calculation is based on surface triangulation of the parametrically defined objects using the……..algorithm.
+* length d. [mm^-2]: the length density of the actually generated cylinders i.e., the analytically computed length per volume of the ROI
+* volume d. []: the volume density (or volume fraction) of the actually generated objects (including cylinders and hemispheres) i.e., the analytically computed volume per volume of the ROI
+* surface d. [mm^-1]:  the surface density the actually generated objects (including cylinders and hemispheres) i.e., the analytically computed surface per volume of the ROI
-point1: Cartesian coordinates of the initial point of a vector representing the axis of the generated cylinder
+* point1: Cartesian coordinates of the initial point of a vector representing the axis of the generated cylinder
-point2: Cartesian coordinates of the terminal point of a vector representing the axis of the generated cylinder
+* point2: Cartesian coordinates of the terminal point of a vector representing the axis of the generated cylinder
-radius: the radius of the actually generated cylinder and its corresponding hemisphere
+* radius: the radius of the actually generated cylinder and its corresponding hemisphere
-vector: triples of scalar components identifying the vector representing the axis of the generated cylinder
+* vector: triples of scalar components identifying the vector representing the axis of the generated cylinder